Reviews You Can Rely On

 The memory cards in Kingston's Canvas line consistently shine in our tests, and the microSD version is no exception.
 That's why the Kingston 128GB microSDXC Canvas Go Plus is our top recommendation if you're in the market for a compact card.
 We measured a large file write speed of 101 MBps for this UHS-I model, which is fast enough to capture high-quality imagery.
 Not only is this card suitable for large files — when it comes to writing small files it is the fastest microSD card that we've tested to date, giving it a great overall average write speed.

-The Kingston 128GB microSDXC Canvas Go Plus is slightly more expensive than the average microSD card, especially if you shell out for a card with more storage capacity.
-But we think its performance is worth it, especially when you consider that you're buying back your time.
-This card also comes with an SD converter, conveniently allowing you to use it in standard or micro SD card slots.
-The SanDisk 64GB Extreme MicroSDXC is another excellent microSD card with somewhat slower average writing speeds but more generous storage options.
+The Kingston 128GB microSDXC Canvas Go Plus is a little pricier than the average microSD card, especially if you opt for more storage capacity.
+Still, we think its performance is worth the money, especially considering you're buying back your time.
+It also includes an SD converter, conveniently allowing you to use it in standard or micro SD card slots.
+The SanDisk 64GB Extreme MicroSDXC is another excellent microSD card with slightly slower average writing speeds but more generous storage options.

 memory card - the kingston canvas go plus is our go-to for a microsd that can...